JackDelinsky/Project-2/README.md

 -Hispanic (green) is also highly represented, sometimes being the second-largest ethnic group for a name.
 -Black Non-Hispanic (yellow) is consistently present across many names but in smaller proportions.
 -Asian and Pacific Islander groups (blue and orange) appear less frequently and mostly in lower proportions, suggesting some names are less common in those communities.
--This order makes sense because it ranks from highest to lowest population by race according to the US Census
+-This order makes sense because it ranks from highest to lowest population by race according to the US Census.

 **Observation 2**
--Ethan, Jacob, and Micheal are the most popular baby names -They are also all biblical names
+-Ethan, Jacob, and Micheal are the most popular baby names.
+-They are also all biblical names.
 -The most popular baby name is ‘Ethan’ and this name was most commonly used by people who identified as Hispanic.
 This includes years from 2011-2021.
 -Top names like LUNA, ISABELLA, EMMA, and SOFIA have the highest overall counts, indicating strong popularity across the U.S.
 -Hispanic and White Non-Hispanic groups make up the majority of counts for most names.